-Texas Exchange Bank first started operating in 1970 and has its headquarters in Crowley, Texas.
-It handles assets of $1 billion as well as $557 million in deposits, which makes it a medium-size bank.
-Texas Exchange Bank lacks premium access to customer service, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile offerings.
-With an average 3.8 out of 5 stars, Texas Exchange Bank proves it is a decent choice, but with better options out there.
-Texas Exchange Bank offers a varied choice of product offerings, including savings accounts, checking accounts, money market accounts, CDs and IRAs.
-It has a fair savings rate; other popular banks have higher rates.
-The bank's standard checking product has a $7.50 monthly fee, although banks sometimes have requirements that allow you to waive the fee.
-Locating a bank with no-fee checking, in addition to a high interest rate savings account is the best bet for gaining the highest income on your deposits while having easy access to your money.
+Established in 1970, Texas Exchange Bank has $1 billion in assets and deposits totaling $557 million, which makes the institution a medium-size bank.
+Texas Exchange Bank, whose headquarters are in Crowley, Texas, lacks premium access to customer service, with no live chat or all-day service options available.
+It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+Overall, Texas Exchange Bank is an acceptable bank choice, but may leave you wanting more, with a score of 3.8 stars out of 5 from the SmartAsset experts.
+Texas Exchange Bank has a diverse array of banking products, which include savings accounts, checking accounts, money market accounts, CDs and IRAs.
+It has a fair savings rate; you can find higher rates with other banks.
+The bank's standard checking product features a $7.50 monthly fee, which places it at the higher end of monthly fees.
+Obtaining a checking account with no monthly fee as well as a savings account with a high interest rate at the same institution is the best option for getting the most income on your deposits while maintaining convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.10%, Texas Exchange Bank ranks poorly compared to the average U.S. bank.
-Texas Exchange Bank's CD rates are 2.85% and 1.85% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account earns at an APY of 0.15%.
-Given Texas Exchange Bank's below average savings rate, you should consider taking a look at other banks for savings accounts.
+Texas Exchange Bank features a savings rate of 0.10%, which is fair compared to the average U.S. bank.
+Texas Exchange Bank's CD rates are 2.85% and 2.01% for the one-year and five-year term lengths, respectively, while its highest-yielding money market account earns at an APY of 0.15%.
+Given its noncompetitive savings rate, you should consider choosing another bank to earn more on your deposits.

 How Texas Exchange Bank's Savings Rates Compare

-Texas Exchange Bank charges its customers high fees compared to the national average.
-At $7.50 per month, Texas Exchange Bank is less than ideal for people who want a basic banking experience.
-Additionally, it has an overdraft fee of $25.00, which is considerably less than the national average overdraft fee.
-Texas Exchange Bank does not refund out-of-network ATM charges, which means you'll have to locate a Texas Exchange Bank ATM or accept the fee.
+Texas Exchange Bank charges its customers high fees in comparison to the national average.
+At $7.50/month, Texas Exchange Bank is not the best option for people who want a basic checking account.
+Also, Texas Exchange Bank has an overdraft fee of $25.00, which is considerably lower than the national average.
+Texas Exchange Bank does not refund out-of-network ATM charges, which means you'll have to search for a Texas Exchange Bank ATM or accept the withdrawal fee.

-Texas Exchange Bank is a brick-and-mortar bank, with two total bank locations in Texas.
-With a mobile app, Texas Exchange Bank provides easy mobile banking, even from home or work.
-Texas Exchange Bank gets a superb consumer satisfaction score based on relatively few consumer complaints brought to the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.
+Texas Exchange Bank is a brick-and-mortar bank, with two total branches in Texas.
+It also offers access to a web app, for a simple online-banking experience.
+Texas Exchange Bank receives an outstanding consumer satisfaction rating based on relatively few complaints registered with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.

-Texas Exchange Bank ranks as a medium-size bank and manages $1 billion in assets as well as $557 million in deposits.
-Texas Exchange Bank's Texas Ratio is 0.00%, signifying that Texas Exchange Bank is in outstanding financial health and unlikely to fail.
+Texas Exchange Bank is a medium-size bank owning assets totaling $1 billion and $557 million in deposits.
+It has an excellent Texas Ratio of 0.00%, indicating that Texas Exchange Bank is in superb financial health and unlikely to fail.
 Additionally, Texas Exchange Bank is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis